shuyangzhang/Kyouka/README.md

 ### Deploy based on source code

-> if you are using `Win10`/`Win11`, I highly recommend you to run these script in WSL2.
+> if you are using `Win10`/`Win11`, I highly recommend you to run these scripts in WSL2.

 > [How to Install Linux on Windows with WSL](https://docs.microsoft.com/en-us/windows/wsl/install)

-1. same to step 1 of `deploy by docker service`, install docker and check if it is ready.
+1. same to step 1 of `deploy based on docker service`, install docker and check if it is ready.
 ```bash
 docker version
 ```